 - Grated Parmesan- Grated parmesan is easy to have on hand and is typically a pantry staple.
 You can use shredded parmesan for similar results.

-- Diced Onion- We use purple onion for this dish but you can also use white or yellow onion at your connivence.
-We love the flavor that the purple onion adds to the dish.
+- Diced Onion- We use purple onion for this dish but you can also use white or yellow onion.

-- Frozen Green Peas- An easy staple to have on hand in the freezer, ad veggies to this dish with frozen peas.
-Frozen peas maintain a good taste and texture after being mixed with the other ingredients.
+- Frozen Green Peas- We prefer frozen peas over canned peas because they maintain a good taste and texture after being mixed with the other ingredients.

 See recipe card for quantities.